ProMQA: Question Answering Dataset for Multimodal Procedural Activity Understanding: Benchmarking

 \subsection{Results}

 In this experiment, we also obtained human performance as a comparison.
-We asked five first-stage annotators (\S\ref{ssec:verify}) to solve 20 samples that they did not check in the verification process, given only recipes and video segments with questions. \autoref{tab:benchmark-result} shows that all the models we benchmark lag behind human performance, even the competitive proprietary models.
+We asked five first-stage annotators (\S\ref{ssec:verify}) to solve 20 samples, out of 401 total examples, which they had not previously checked during the verification process.
+The sampling was done due to our budget.
+Performers were provided only recipes and video segments with questions.
+In~\autoref{tab:benchmark-result}, we provide the average performance, as well as the breakdown based on previous step types and question types.
+It shows that all the models we benchmark lag behind human performance, even the competitive proprietary models.
 Among the models, Claude 3.5 Sonnet performs relatively better than others, although the differences are somewhat marginal.
-In general, \textit{clean} examples are easier for models than \textit{noisy} examples, although the gaps vary depending on the models.
+In general, \textit{clean} examples are easier for models than \textit{noisy} examples, although the gap varies depending on each model.
 Proprietary models are, on average, better on step-specific questions.
-Considering our results do not always align with those in the public benchmarks like MMMU and Video-MME, we believe our \dataset{} can be complementary in evaluating models' multimodal capabilities.
+Additionally, we show the breakdown based on answer sources and types in~\autoref{tab:benchmark-result-answer}.
+From the table, we can see that models generally perform better on examples with only machine-generated answers, although each model exhibits different preferences.
+Furthermore, we investigate the effect of answer counts of examples on performance.
+There is a weak common trend that models perform well on examples with a single answer and with 4 answers.
+Considering our results do not always align with those in the public benchmarks like Video-MME, we believe our \dataset{} can be complementary in evaluating models' multimodal capabilities.